 Both in and outside the bank, Van Damme often has the chance to behave like an action star in the real world, a place where the hero is neither invincible nor always quicker and smarter than his opponent.
 In a few scenes, Van Damme sees what he would do if the robbery were taking place in one of his action films, while the viewer then witnesses what he chooses to do.

 Though that is one of the best sequences in JCVD, its most memorable – and bravest – moment is a six-minute scene where Van Damme breaks the fourth wall, looking at and talking directly to the viewer (much as George Lazenby does briefly in On Her Majesty’s Secret Service).
 That’s when Van Damme lets much of his internal pain come out in the open.
 Viewers that pay close attention to this monologue will notice something later referenced from it during the remainder of the film.

 In sum, El Mechri’s JCVD is fearless in its depiction of Jean-Claude Van Damme both in front of and behind the camera.
 Chances are the viewer will most likely (even if involuntarily) grow to respect Van Damme – or at least understand him a few degrees better after watching this film.

 © Reginald Williams.

 JCVD (2008).
-Dir.: Mabrouk El Mechri.
-Scr.: Mabrouk El Mechri and Frédéric Benudis; from an idea by Frédéric Taddeï and Vincent Ravalec.
+Director: Mabrouk El Mechri.
+Screenplay: Mabrouk El Mechri and Frédéric Benudis; from an idea by Frédéric Taddeï and Vincent Ravalec.
 Cast: Jean-Claude Van Damme, François Damiens, Liliane Becker.